eBook (EPUB) ISBN: 978-1-387-41112-2

 It’s a sunny Easter morning in Morningside Park, New York, 1960.
 Del and Flora, a working-class butch-fem couple, are on their way home from a service at St. John the Divine.
 They are laughing, singing, and enjoying their love when Del begins to pressure Flora into telling her “coming out” story.
 Flora becomes distressed and evasive.

 Later, they are on the doorstep of a brownstone in Greenwich Village.
 Del wants Flora to meet a mysterious someone.
 It turns out that this someone is Marty Mann, the founder and spokeswoman for the National Council on Alcoholism.
 Del knows her from AA meetings.
 Del is trying to buy a summer cottage in Cherry Grove, the lesbian summer colony outside of the city, but the owner is refusing to sell to her because of class prejudice.
 Del is hoping that Marty Mann will put in a good word for her.
 Flora, badly burned by her experiences with the upper class, becomes very upset when she discovers Del’s mission, but Del make a case for staying and rings Marty’s doorbell.

-Marty attempts to delay Del's departure with the story of what inspired her to found the National Council.
-After Del leaves, Marty rises slowly and opens a curtain to allow some light from the window into the darkened room.
-She makes a call to friend, asking her if she can come stay at her farm for a couple of weeks while she recovers from “the flu.”
+Del starts to leave, on her way to a meeting, when Marty reveals a surprising truth about her life mission.
+There is a moment of authentic connection before Del’s exit.
+Alone again, Marty rises slowly, allows some light from the window into the darkened room.
+She makes a call to friend, asking her if she can stay at her farm for a couple of weeks while she recovers from “the flu.”

 3 women, 30's-55